Linguistic Fortune Cookies

 - Funding comes and funding goes, departmental politics is forever.

-- Very few linguists can tell the difference between narcissists or drunks.
+- Very few linguists can tell the difference between narcissists and drunks.

 - When in doubt, rely on native speaker intuition.